spesmilo/electrum-server/HOWTO.md

 Go through the sample config options and set them to your liking.
 If you intend to run the server publicly have a look at README-IRC.md

-If you're looking to run SSL / HTTPS you need to generate a self-signed certificate using openssl.
-Otherwise you can just comment out the SSL / HTTPS ports and run without.

-### Step 10.
+### Step 11.
 Tweak your system for running electrum

 Electrum server currently needs quite a few file handles to use leveldb.
 It also requires file handles for each connection made to the server.
 It's good practice to increase the